shivekchhabra/shivekchhabra/README.md

 - 💻 2 years of work experience in Data Science.
 (1 yr in startup and 1 yr in Oracle Financials)
 - 👨 Graduated in 2019 from Amity University and was awarded the 2nd most prestigious award of Excellence in Knowledge Creation
-- 💼 Have 3 provisional patents and have been invited to the Rashtrapti Bhavan By Dr. Pranab Mukharjee for a mentoring summit
+- 💼 Have 5 provisional patents and have been invited to the Rashtrapti Bhavan By Dr. Pranab Mukharjee for a mentoring summit
-- 💻 Owner of PokeWod, a discord approved and Verified Bot.
+- 🌐 Owner of PokeWod, a discord approved and Verified Bot.
 - 🖋️ Built a python library called Ricebowl.
 The library is aimed at helping existing and budding data scientists with quicker processing and modeling functions.
+- 👨 Pursuing masters in computer science from Simon Fraser University
+- 💻 Internship at Amazon as a Software Developer Engineer
 - 💬 Looking out to collaborate with people on interesting projects!
 <br/>
 </em>